euruko2013/committee/MISSION_STATEMENT.md

   Participants from all over the world gather for 2 exciting days full of cutting edge technology presentations, best Ruby practices, intriguing techniques and networking.
-EuRuKo is all about promoting Ruby technology and fostering the community ties in an individual as well as in a collective level.
+EuRuKo is all about promoting Ruby technology and strengthening  the community ties in an individual as well as in a collective level.

 ### What is Ruby?
   Ruby, an exciting, powerful, highly productive and mature